data-6-berkeley/su22/syllabus.md

 For class communication, we will be using Ed Discussion (or simply “Ed,” as we will call it), the campus’ discussion platform.
 Ed is where you will see announcements from course staff, ask questions about course material, and get help from staff and other students on assignments and concepts.
 Ed allows students to respond to questions from other students, so we hope you will help out your classmates by responding to questions you have the answer to, or asking questions about things you’re confused about.
 It’s likely that other students have many of the same questions as you!
 Please review the Ed etiquette guidelines before posting on Ed.

-You will be added to Ed automatically, but email James (jweichert@berkeley.edu) or Will (willfurtado@berkeley.edu) if you’re not sure how to access it.
+You will be added to Ed automatically, but email James ([jweichert@berkeley.edu](jweichert@berkeley.edu)) if you’re not sure how to access it.

 ## Technology &#x1F4BB;